apache/calcite/site/_docs/howto.md

 # If you have multiple GPG keys, you can select the key used to sign the release by appending `-Dgpg.keyname=${your.key.id}` to `-Darguments`:
 ./mvnw -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare -Darguments="-DskipDockerCheck -Dgpg.keyname=${your.key.id}"
 {% endhighlight %}

+### To perform the dry-run in docker:

+* You will need to have [docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.

+* The script expects you to mount your `~/.gnupg` directory into the `/.gnupg` directory in the container.
+Once mounted into the container, the script will make a copy of the contents and move it to a different location, so that it will not modify the contents of your original
+`~/.gnupg` directory during the build.

+{% highlight bash %}
+# On Linux:
+docker-compose run -v ~/.gnupg:/.gnupg dry-run

+# On Windows
+docker-compose run -v /c/Users/username/AppData/Roaming/gnupg:/.gnupg dry-run
+{% endhighlight %}

 Check the artifacts: